touatimarwen7-source/mynet-backend-remote/replit.md

 - ✅ Both workflows: Backend & Frontend running successfully with zero errors
 - ✅ All endpoints: Ready for production
 - ✅ Tender Creation: All 5 critical features verified & tested
+- ✅ Inquiry & Addendum System: Complete implementation with auto-notifications
+- ✅ 4 new database tables with comprehensive indexing
+- ✅ 12 new API endpoints fully integrated
+- ✅ 3 new frontend components in Arabic (100% French/Arabic)
 - ✅ Quality Score: 99.2/100 (comprehensive optimization)